vbmobile/mobile-id-documentation/docs/MigrationGuide/MigrationGuide_iOS.md

 #### Required Changes
 - As part of the security improving efforts a `candidateHash` and `referenceHash` have been added to the [BiometricMatchParameters](../Features/BiometricMatch/BiometricMatch_Index.md#initiate-match), these can be found in the generated reports.
 - Similarly, the build subject operation needs the generated `ProcessReport` and `DocumentReaderReport` that include the above hashes to verify data integrity.
 If you already use these parameters on the [BuildSubjectParameters](../Features/SubjectManagement/SubjectManagement_Index.md#subject-operations) you don't need to take any action.
 - The package name now needs to be added to the backoffice.
-You may need to contact Vision-Box for this update.
+You may need to contact Amadeus for this update.

 #### Optional Changes
 - Add a public key on the [initial configuration](../index.md#apiconfig) together with a private key setup on the backoffice to ensure encrypted requests.